Located in: Bulgaria

 The modern and fast-paced economic development of the city is equivalent to its strategic location.
 It is situated in the heart of the Danube plain and just two hours from the capital Sofia.
 Boasting cultural, leisure and sporting facilities, Pleven is one city you will never be tired of.
 Whether you’re looking for music, drama, opera, dance or the dozens of galleries and cinemas located around, you can’t ask for more!

-The university offers no graduate entry programmes into medicine or dentistry and doesn’t accept student transfer applications until June 2021.
+The university offers no graduate-entry programmes into medicine or dentistry and doesn’t accept student transfer applications before June 2022.
 Other Bulgarian medical universities, however, do accept transfers.

 Pleven Medical University’s address is 1, Saint Kliment Ohridski Street, 5800, Pleven, Bulgaria.

-The application for the February 2021 intake starts on the 1st of June 2020 and finishes on the 1st of October 2020.
-It’s best to apply the earliest possible to secure your seat.
+The application for the February intake starts on the 1st of June and ends on the 1st of October each year.
+It’s best to apply as soon as possible to secure your seat.

 To get admitted to the Medical University of Plovdiv, you must pass the entrance exam in Biology and Chemistry.